rozbb/rust-hpke/README.md

 Crate Features
 --------------

-This crate supports `no_std`.
-However, the `std` feature is enabled by default.
+Default flags: `x25519`, `p256`.

+Flag list:

+* `x25519` - Enables X25519-based KEMs
+* `p256` - Enables NIST P-256-based KEMs
+* `std` - Necessary for running known-answer tests.
+No need to enable unless you're debugging this crate.

 For info on how to omit or include feature flags, see the [cargo docs on features](https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html#choosing-features).

 Tests
 -----

-To run tests, execute `cargo test`.
+To run all tests, execute `cargo test --all-features`.
 This includes known-answer tests, which test against `test-vector-COMMIT_ID.json`,where `COMMIT_ID` is the short commit of the version of the [spec](https://github.com/cfrg/draft-irtf-cfrg-hpke) that the test vectors came from.
 See the [reference implementation](https://github.com/bifurcation/hpke) for information on how to generate a test vector.

 Examples
 --------